Voronenko/chef-developer_bootstrap/README.md

 ## Software installed

 ### Standalone usage
-Once you cloned repository on a target box, run init.sh
+Once you cloned repository on a target box, run init.sh;
+Alternatively you can use so called CHEF omnibus installer - init_chefomnibus.sh

 By default, it will install bootstrap software packages listed below: